-To better understand the impact of prompt levels, we examine the types of errors made under different prompt configurations, depicted in Figure~\ref{fig:detectable_cpmpy}.
-We categorize the types of errors into two main categories: detectable and modelling errors.
-Detectable errors include basic failures like failing to execute the generated code, problems parsing outputs, or running into timeouts.
-Modelling errors are those instances where either the generated model is unsatisfiable or it produces a wrong solution (according to our solution-level evaluation metric, Section~\ref{subsec:evaluation}).
-For CPMpy, as the prompt level increases, detectable errors decrease while modelling errors rise.
-A similar trend was observed for MiniZinc and OR-Tools (figures are available in the Appendix).
+To understand \textit{why} models fail, we categorize failures into two distinct types: \textbf{Detectable Errors} (syntax errors, invalid API usage, or running into timeouts) and \textbf{Modelling Errors} (the code executes but yields incorrect solutions or unsatisfiable models).
+For CPMpy, depicted in Figure~\ref{fig:detectable_cpmpy}, as the prompt level increases, detectable errors decrease while modelling errors rise.
+A similar trend was observed for MiniZinc and OR-Tools (figures are available in Appendix~\ref{sec:app_errors}).
 The reduction in detectable errors with more detailed prompts suggests that LLMs generate more syntactically correct and executable code as they receive more information.
 This partly leads to more successes, but at times also to an increase in logical modelling errors (bottom subfigure), where the code is syntactically correct but the solution is either incorrect or not found.